-From lifelong dreaming of being a motoring presenter, to building race tracks out of balls of string, Paul’s life was perhaps always mapped out.
-It’s certainly been an adventure, so far…
+From lifelong dreaming of being a motoring presenter, to building race tracks out of balls of string, Paul’s journey was always going to involve horse power.

 Paul studied script writing at university, getting on-stage in various theatre shows alongside his hobby of building and racing cars.
 It was here he had his first taste of motoring journalism; working as a freelance feature writer for a number of leading motoring magazines, under the publishing Groups Future Publishing and Unity Media including Classic Ford and Total Vauxhall.

 The motorsport theme continued alongside the career, and Paul formed rally team, ‘Teamwoodspeed’, co-driven by his brother Mike.
 A few rally cars later, Paul was approached by the Producer of a company who produced DVDs for motorsport.
 They were aiming for the TV screen and needed a presenter.

 The production company in question launched the Special Stage TV Show in 2009 on Motors TV, and since then the series has become one of the best known brands in UK rallying and motorsport television.
 One of Paul’s proudest achievements has been working with Wayne Goldring and the crew at Special Stage to develop and raise the profile of the show, bringing some of the world’s best rally championships to a worldwide TV audience.

 In the background to his television work, Paul started gaining valuable experience behind the microphone, presenting evening shows on Hull’s hospital radio station, Kingstown Radio.
 It wasn’t long before he took the next step for his broadcasting career, and was recruited as a weekend presenter on Yorkshire Coast Radio.
 Paul presented music, competitions and local features from the UKRD station’s impressive studios in the picturesque seaside town of Scarborough, a place he’d spent a great deal of his childhood.